-Pasta salad is one of the most versatile recipes, and one of my favorite ways to make use of leftover odds and ends from your fridge and pantry.
-Consider this recipe a template and feel free to get creative with additional mix-ins, such as:
+Pasta salad is one of the most versatile dishes, and one of my favorite ways to make use of leftover odds and ends from my fridge and pantry.
+Consider this recipe a template and feel free to get creative with additional mix-ins and variations, such as:

 - Sun-dried tomatoes